-- A. Overtime eligibility shall be in accord with the Fair Labor Standards Act (FLSA) or by mutual agreement of the parties.
-Overtime entitlements shall be earned in accord with the FLSA unless otherwise provided in this Agreement. - B. Overtime eligible bargaining unit members who regularly work a thirty-seven and one-half (37.5) hour workweek shall receive overtime for hours worked in excess of thirty-seven and one-half (37.5) hours of work per week at the rate of one and one-half (1.5) times the appropriate rate of pay.
-Overtime eligible bargaining unit members who are regularly assigned to a forty (40) hour workweek pursuant to letters of agreement establishing such alternate workweeks shall receive overtime after forty (40) hours of work at one and one-half (1.5) times the appropriate rate of pay.
+A. Overtime eligibility shall be in accord with the Fair Labor Standards Act (FLSA) or by mutual agreement of the parties.
+Overtime entitlements shall be earned in accord with the FLSA unless otherwise provided in this Agreement.

-- C. Overtime pay or other premium pay shall not be pyramided or duplicated.
-Hours paid at the rate of one and one-half (1.5) the appropriate rate of pay for any reason shall be credited only once in the calculation of hours in the workweek. - D. Compensatory time entitlements may be established for overtime eligible bargaining unit members or groups of members in accord with the FLSA, by written mutual agreement of the parties. - E. When an overtime eligible bargaining unit member is required to perform work by telephone after the completion of the member's scheduled work hours, the time worked will be recorded on the timesheet in fifteen (15) minute increments. - F. Not later than October 2, 2000, the parties agree to the formation of a labor-management committee on hours of work for overtime ineligible bargaining unit members.
-The committee shall examine issues related to workload, actual hours of work, scheduling, recruitment ability, retention, and potential remuneration for overtime ineligible members, for the purpose of recommending to the parties fair and equitable resolution of identified problems.
-Such recommendations shall be made to the parties not later than December 15, 2000, unless otherwise mutually agreed.
+- B. Overtime eligible bargaining unit members who regularly work a thirty-seven and one-half (37:30) hour workweek shall receive overtime for hours worked in excess of thirty-seven and one-half (37:30) hours of work per week at the rate of one and one-half (1.5) times the appropriate rate of pay.
+Overtime eligible bargaining unit members who are regularly assigned to a forty (40) hour workweek pursuant to letters of agreement establishing such alternate workweeks shall receive overtime after forty (40) hours of work at one and one-half (1.5) times the appropriate rate of pay. - C. Overtime pay or other premium pay shall not be pyramided or duplicated.
+Hours paid at the rate of one and one-half (1.5) the appropriate rate of pay for any reason shall be credited only once in the calculation of hours in the workweek. - D. Compensatory time entitlements may be established for overtime eligible bargaining unit members or groups of members in accord with the FLSA, by written mutual agreement of the parties. - E. When an overtime eligible bargaining unit member is required to perform work by telephone after the completion of the member's scheduled work hours, the time worked will be recorded on the timesheet in fifteen (15) minute increments. - F. The parties recognize that even though the normal workweek is 37:30 hours it may be necessary for overtime exempt employees to work extraordinary hours to meet the mission of the agency.
+A FLSA exempt employee who has been authorized to work additional hours may submit a written request to the Division Director for approval of a Flexible Time Plan to offset excessive hours of work with a reduction of normal work hours at a later time.